zzzprojects/docs/entityframeworkcore.com/pages/providers/providers-inmemory.md

 #### Limitations

-InMemory is a general purpose database provider for testing and is not designed for a relational database.
+InMemory is a general-purpose database provider for testing and is not designed for a relational database.

  - InMemory will allow you to save data that would violate referential integrity constraints in a relational database.
  - If you use DefaultValueSql(string) for a property in your model, this is a relational database API and will not affect when running against InMemory.